andredesousa/quarkus-aws-lambda/README.md

 ```

 Alternatively, [Postman](https://www.postman.com/) is currently one of the most popular tools used for API testing.

+In local development, you need to provide a connection to AWS services.
+[LocalStack](https://localstack.cloud/) is a cloud service emulator that runs in a single container on your laptop or in your CI environment.
+With LocalStack, you can run your AWS applications or Lambdas entirely on your local machine without connecting to a remote cloud provider.

 This project uses [OpenAPI Generator](https://openapi-generator.tech/) for generation of [Rest Clients](https://quarkus.io/guides/rest-client) based on OpenAPI specification files.
 It also uses [Lombok](https://projectlombok.org/) and [MapStruct](https://mapstruct.org/).